medhabasu/udacity-course/README.md

 * End Station (e.g., Sedgwick St & North Ave)
 * User Type (Subscriber or Customer)

-The Chicago and New York City files also have the following two columns:
+Chicago and New York City also have the following two columns:
 * Gender
 * Birth Year